-Now copy & paste the watermark logo on every artboard.
+Now copy & past the watermark logo on every artboard.

-Tip: If your images or artboards are equal in size, you can use the Paste in Place option to perfectly place the copied image into the new artboard in the same area by going to Edit > Paste in Place below.
+Tip: If your images or artboards are equal in size then you can use the Paste in Place option to perfectly place the copied image into the new artboard in the same area by going to Edit > Paste in Place as shown below.

 Now we are ready to export all our images at once.

 To export images go to File > Export > Export As as shown below.

 Create a new folder & call it whatever you like, I’ll call it Watermark as shown below.

 Now double click on the watermark folder & give your file a name, I’ll call it Watermark Images.
 Make sure JPEG is selected & the Use Artboards option is checked & All option is selected as shown below.